-Lancaster University has a range of accommodation suitable for families, from one-bedroom flats ideal for couples to three-bedroom family homes.
+Lancaster University has a range of accommodation suitable for families with children, with two and three-bedroom family homes situated across the campus.

 Your accommodation options